PSY 001 Subject Pool Participation

 What if I don't complete the required number of studies/assignments?

-- If you don't earn the assigned number of credits or complete the alternative assignments, you will receive a grade of incomplete in the course.
-Incompletes automatically become F grades for the course after 6 weeks if the work is not completed.
+- If you don't earn the assigned number of credits or complete the alternative assignments, you will receive a grade of F in the course.
 Therefore this assignment is important even though it is not a graded assignment.

 What if there aren't enough studies available?